Bradley A. Hansen

 - "Bankruptcy Law," in EH.NET's Online Encyclopedia of Economic History (Summer 2001).

-- The History of Bankruptcy: Economic Social and Cultural Implications in Early Modern Europe by Thomas Max Safley (ed.) for EH.net.
+- The History of Bankruptcy: Economic, social and cultural implications in early modern Europe (ed.)
+Thomas Max Safley.
+EH.Net.

 - State Banking in Early America: A New Economic History by Howard Bodenhorn Eastern Economic Journal 32 (2006):189-90.